hmlongco/Factory/README.md

 }
 ```

-Note the line in our preview code where we're gone back to our container and registered a new factory closure.
-One that provides a mock service that also conforms to `MyServiceType`.
+Note the line in our preview code where we’re gone back to our container and registered a new closure on our factory.
+This function overrides the default factory closure.

 Now when our preview is displayed `ContentView` creates a `ContentViewModel` which in turn depends on `myService` using the Injected property wrapper.
 But when the factory is asked for an instance of `MyServiceType` it now returns a `MockService2` instance instead of the `MyService` instance originally defined.

-We can do this because we originally defined the result of the myService factory to be the protocol `MyServiceType`.
+We can do this because we originally cast the result of the myService factory to be the protocol `MyServiceType`.
+And since `MockService2` conforms to the `MyServiceType` protocol, we’re good and we can replace one with the other.

 ```swift
 extension Container {